 The solution to this problem is different for a different scenario.
 Here I will divide the problem into two scenarios first is the only tag and category pages or URLs are not indexed(like me) and second is main pages or URLs (other than tag and category pages) are not indexed.

-First Scenario If you have only tag or category URLs or pages that are not indexed like me (See the above screenshot), then no need to worry.
-It does not have any effect on SEO because the tag and category pages are not meant to be indexed that’s why Yoast SEO plugin has set these pages as noindex.
-Because you have included the XML sitemap of tag and category you are facing this issue.
+If you have only tag or category URLs or pages that are not indexed like me (See the above screenshot), then no need to worry.
+It does not have any effect on SEO because the tag and category pages are not meant to be indexed that’s why Yoast SEO plugin has set these pages as noindex by default.
+Because you have included the XML sitemap of tag and category in Google Webmaster, you are facing this issue.
 To resolve this problem or this Submitted URL marked noindex issue you should remove the XML sitemap of tag and category in Google Webmaster or you can disallow the tag and category sitemap URL using robots.txt (i.e http://www.hackchefs.com/post_tag-sitemap.xml, http://www.hackchefs.com/category-sitemap.xml).
 You will find the robots.txt file in Google Webmaster Tool > Crawl > robots.txt tester and there you can make changes to your robots.txt file.

-The second scenario, if your main pages or URLs (other than tag and category pages) are not indexed then you need to worry because that pages will not come in the google search results and cause you traffic loss.
+If your main pages or URLs (other than tag and category pages) are not indexed then you need to worry because that pages will not come in the google search results and cause you traffic loss.
 So it’s better to index that pages or fix the Submitted URL marked noindex issue.
 In order to index that pages or fix the Submitted URL marked noindex issue, you should follow these steps.
 I am assuming you have installed Yoast SEO plugin on your WordPress site and if you don’t then install it now.

-1. Go to Google search console>Index Coverage and in status section click on the SUBMITTED URL MARKED ‘NOINDEX’ (i.e. Status>Index coverage>Submitted URL marked ‘noindex’).
+1. Firstly, go to Google search console>Index Coverage and in status section click on the SUBMITTED URL MARKED ‘NOINDEX’ (i.e. Status>Index coverage>Submitted URL marked ‘noindex’).

 2. Then copy the URL given in the EXAMPLES and open in new tab.